 ANGELA CARTER’S RE-VISIONING

-Once Angela Carter gets hold of the Erl-King story, she gets rid of the daughters and instead sexually objectifies the Erl-King, handing the gaze to our narrator.
+Once Angela Carter gets hold of the Erl-King story, she removes the daughters and instead sexually objectifies the Erl-King, handing the gaze to our narrator.
 (She also inverts the gender of the male gaze with various other tales in her Bloody Chamber collection.)

 PARATEXT OF “THE ERL-KING” BY ANGELA CARTER